IWLA — “I Will Love Again”

 Step two: do something you have not done before that is better than what you have done since you were betrayed.
 This is the initiation phase.
-Take up bowling (5 pin is fun), drink lattes in designer coffee shops three times a week and write an online journal with pics about the best and worst, join a cult (that is not really a good idea), do stranger interviews (see another post).
+It is the beginning of loving again.
+Take up bowling (5 pin is fun); drink lattes in designer coffee shops three times a week and write an online journal with pics about the best and worst; join a cult (that is not really a good idea); do stranger interviews (see another post).
 The thing is, if you think of yourself as a Victim in life, then you will surely become one.
 Change your narrative.
-Get a tattoo that says IWTA and tell yourself that you can overcome rejection and stupidity — yours and his.
+Get a tattoo that says IWLA and tell yourself that you can overcome rejection and stupidity — yours and the others.

 So you get into an intimate relationship and you are afraid, or you avoid intimacy because you are afraid.
 What do you do?
 You initiate.
+This is what loving and trusting is.
 You start something rather than wait for the world to change.
 You make decisions based on character and consistency.
 You re-trust in increments over time.
-You let yourself feel and you wonder.
+You let yourself feel love and you wonder about the future.

 I think you can re-trust.
 I see it in my practice and sometimes in my own life.
 Take ownership and step-by-step face life.
 You can trust again.